 5. Think Carefully About Catering and Gifting

-Avoid plastic water bottles by making glasses and water pitchers easily accessible to attendees, and be sure to place recycling bins in clear view—along with easy-to-see labels indicating what to dispose of in each container so there’s no guesswork.
+Avoid plastic water bottles by making glasses and water pitchers easily accessible to attendees.
+Be sure to place recycling bins in clear view, along with easy-to-see labels indicating what to dispose of in each container so there’s no guesswork.

-For swag, lean into items your guests will actually want to use, like metal water bottles or reusable totes, rather than the pens or notepads that may be more likely to be thrown away.
+For swag, choose items your guests will actually want to use, like metal water bottles or reusable totes, rather than pens or notepads that may be more likely to be thrown away.
 Again, keep dates off materials so leftover swag can be reused.

 Above all else, remember that something is always better than nothing.
 Take simple steps, and build on your progress every year.